dzacca/zfs_on_root/README.md

 as root, execute the script `./zfs_on_root_zbm.sh`

 ### To Do
+- fix rEFInd theme installation.
+Will need to use the steps from the manual installation and not the quick install from the theme's install script.
 - Refactor the script to use functions and make it more readable
 - add options for more customisation